 Five Books aims to keep its book recommendations and interviews up to date.
 If you are the interviewee and would like to update your choice of books (or even just what you say about them) please email us at firstname.lastname@example.org

 Dr Lucy Foulkes is an academic psychologist with expertise in mental health and social development, particularly in adolescence.
 She is an honorary lecturer in psychology at UCL.
-Her new book, Losing Our Minds: What Mental Illness Really Is And What It Isn't (2021), is out now.
+Her book What Mental Illness Really Is And What It Isn't (2021), is out now.
 Lucy is on Twitter at @lfoulkesy and Instagram at @drlucyfoulkes.

 Dr Lucy Foulkes is an academic psychologist with expertise in mental health and social development, particularly in adolescence.
 She is an honorary lecturer in psychology at UCL.
-Her new book, Losing Our Minds: What Mental Illness Really Is And What It Isn't (2021), is out now.
+Her book What Mental Illness Really Is And What It Isn't (2021), is out now.
 Lucy is on Twitter at @lfoulkesy and Instagram at @drlucyfoulkes.

 We ask experts to recommend the five best books in their subject and explain their selection in an interview.

 This site has an archive of more than one thousand seven hundred interviews, or eight thousand book recommendations.
 We publish at least two new interviews per week.